United Way scholarship focuses on community service - Leader Publications

 With the 2021 deadline fast approaching, Tomshack said she would encourage any high school senior in Berrien, Cass or Van Buren counties dedicated to community service to apply for the scholarship.

-“We encourage any high school senior who has done volunteering to through their hat into the ring,” she said.
+“We encourage any high school senior who has done volunteering to throw their hat into the ring,” she said.

 High-school seniors can apply for the scholarship at uwsm.org/nominate-a-volunteer.